stuburger/yafl/packages/docs/docs/validation.md

 So how does yafl handle this async validation?
 As with form-level validation, Yafl does not support async validation out of the box, but provides two mechanisms that effectively enable it.

-The first option is to use the same `useDelivery` mechanism as with the above with Yup example above.
+The first option is to use the same `useBranchValues` or `useCommonValues` mechanism as with the above with Yup example above.

 > **Note:**
 > Remember that you can supply multiple values to `branchValues` that will then be delivered to your fields so you can use Yup and still supply any number of other arbitrary values to `branchValues`